What's New in Ion 1.1

 - An exported macro table, a list of macro definitions used to compactly encode complete values or partially populated containers.

-While Ion 1.0 does not have modules, it is reasonable to think of Ion 1.0's local symbol table as a module that only has symbols, and whose macro table and nested modules map are permanently empty.
+While Ion 1.0 does not have modules, it is reasonable to think of Ion 1.0's local symbol table as a module that only has symbols, and whose macro table is permanently empty.

 Modules can be imported from the catalog (they subsume shared symbol tables) or defined locally.